holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/08_text_prediction/predict_text.md

 ## True Markov Chain Generation

-Now we're going to get `random`.
+Now we're going to use `random`.
 In this part of the exercise, the probability that we follow a transition is proportional to the number of occurrences it has.

 1. For generating a "true Markov-chain generated sentence" of **a given length**: